alan-turing-institute/jbc-turing-rss-equality/README.md

 # Time-varying association between deprivation, ethnicity and SARS-CoV-2 infections

-This repository contains code to run analysis described in *Time varying association between deprivation, ethnicity and SARS-CoV-2 infections in England: an ecological space-time study*.
+This repository contains code to run analysis described in [Time varying association between deprivation, ethnicity and SARS-CoV-2 infections in England: an ecological space-time study](https://www.medrxiv.org/content/10.1101/2021.11.09.21266054v1).

-## Data overview
+## Overview

 **Due to data confidenciality issues, the testing and vaccination data used in the paper cannot be shared.**

 Publicly available testing and vaccination **data provided in this repository are for illustration purpose only** and have been retrieved from https://coronavirus.data.gov.uk/details/download.
-They have been combined with publicly available datasets on LTLA level covariates:
+This data cannot be used to reproduce the original study results.

+We are also using public datasets on LTLA level covariates retrieved from the following sources:
 - [LTLA rural/urban classification](https://geoportal.statistics.gov.uk/datasets/rural-urban-classification-2011-of-local-authority-districts-in-england/about)
 - [Index of Multiple Deprivation](https://www.gov.uk/government/statistics/english-indices-of-deprivation-2019)
 - [Census data](https://www.nomisweb.co.uk/query/select/getdatasetbytheme.asp?opt=3&theme=&subgrp=)

-Note that whereas in the article we model the test positivity rate (number of positive tests out of total number of tests), here we use the number of positive tests out of the total population.
+Note that whereas in the article we model the test positivity rate (number of positive tests out of total number of tests), here we have to use the number of positive tests out of the total population.

 ## Getting started